paulbradshaw/MED7373-Data-Journalism/1basics/dj3chords.md

 I said that each dataset had its own qualities.
 Here are some key points:

 * The local authority data and stop and search is only one month.
 Remember that data like this may suffer from *seasonal variation*.
-For example, spending in April will be skewed by the fact that it is at the end of the financial year and some bills will only be settled in that month.
+For example, spending in March and April will be skewed by the fact that it is at the end or beginning of the financial year and some bills will only be settled in that month.
 Certain types of crime may increase at certain times of the year.
 Try to compare year-on-year rather than month-on-month to get a better comparison.

 * The European Investment Bank data covers a long period of time, so loans made early in the time period will not be worth the same as loans of the same amount made later.
 In other words, you need to *account for inflation* if making long term comparisons.